bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mertens.md

 title: Mertens, Franz Carl Joseph
 born: 1840
 died: 1927
-keywords: Mertens, Math, Conjecture, Jordan Theorem, Conformal, Geometry, Affine
+keywords: franz mertens,mertens
-description: Polish-born Math genius Franz Mertens proposed the Mertens Conjecture and worked to discover theorems related to curves, model geodesic flows, prove the Mertens Formula and more in the field of geometry.
+description: Franz Mertens was a Polish-born mathematician who made contributions to a wide variety of areas.
+He formulated the Mertens conjecture which (had it been true) would have implied the Riemann Hypothesis.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---